edocsss/RARSS/server/README.md

 This section here will briefly discuss how the Smartphone and Smartwatch interact with each other so that when the activity recording is stopped, both devices can send the raw sensory data to the server correctly.

 ### Start Activity Recording
+**IMPORTANT NOTE: MAKE SURE YOU CLOSE AND RE-OPEN THE SMARTWATCH APPLICATION BEFORE ANY RECORDING SESSION!!!**

+The reason for doing this is because the timestamp recorded by the Smartwatch may not be correct (jumping timestamp) for the second recording session if the application is not closed.
+I have no idea why and decided to just close and re-open instead of investigating the root cause and spent too much time.

 1. When the ```Start Recording``` button found in the Smartphone application, the Smartphone will send an HTTP request to the server and the server will notify the Smartwatch with sufficient information about the activity.
 The information sent is only the ```activity type``` being recorded.
 2. The Smartphone will start recording the sensor readings.
 3. The Smartwatch will receive this information via WebSocket, store the ```activity type``` locally, and start recording the sensor readings.